p4ali/Notes/pluralsight/vcloud/sample_setup.md

     * two VMs, a web server and db server. each has a different public IP.

 ## Goal
-A script to build above components from scratch, and also use puppet to provision.
+A script to build above components from scratch, and also use puppet to provision web server and db server.